 In the Androscoggin River, shortnose sturgeon migration, and thus spawning location, was likely limited historically by the natural falls located at the Brunswick Dam (rkm 8.4).
 From 1979-1982, MDMR conducted gillnet studies to identify spawning areas.
 During this period large numbers of shortnose sturgeon were captured between Brunswick and Topsham.
-Water temperatures during this time ranged between 8.5 and 14.5°C (late April until the end of May), many of the males captured were freely expressing milt and several females were ripe (Squiers et al. 1982).
+Water temperatures during this time ranged between 8.5 and 14.5°C (late April until the end of May), many of the males captured were freely expressing milt and several females were ripe (Squires et al. 1982).
 Tracking studies to delineate spawning habitat were performed on the Androscoggin River during 1993 (Squiers et al. 1993).
 Gill nets were used to capture study animals and catch rates were recorded.
 Gill net catch-per-unit-effort during this study was the highest recorded in this area, suggesting that the population in the Androscoggin has increased since last surveyed.
-Using cement blocks fitted with plastic mesh, this study also confirmed spawning by collecting eggs at two different discrete spawning areas (May 13 and 19) at approximately rkm 7.7.
+Using cement blocks fitted with plastic mesh, this study also confirmed spawning by collecting eggs at two different discrete spawning areas (May 13 and 19) at approximately rm 4.8 (rkm 7.7).
 One larval shortnose sturgeon was also captured in the same general area (May 28) using a plankton net.
-This study indicated that spawning was concentrated in the reach of river between approximately rkm 7.7 and 8.4 (the Brunswick Dam).
+This study indicated that spawning was concentrated in the reach of river between approximately rm 4.8 and 5.2 (rkm 7.7 and 8.4) (the Brunswick Dam).

-Adding to this research, Wippelhauser et al. 2015 (discussed above) used telemetry data to record 14 spawning events (presence of late-stage females in known spawning grounds during the spawning season) from early April to early June.
-In data provided to MaineDOT for their BA, Wippelhauser (2016) stated that shortnose spawning below the Brunswick Dam (rkm 7.7-8.4) occurs from April 7 - June 11.
-During spawning, bottom temperatures in the spawning area ranged from 8.8-16.4oC, and spawning adults spent an average of 4 days at the spawning site (range 0.1-7.8 days)(Wippelhauser et al. 2015).
+Adding to this research, Wippelhauser et al. (2015) (discussed above) used telemetry data to record 14 spawning events (presence of late-stage females in known spawning grounds during the spawning season) from early April to early June.
+In data provided to MaineDOT for their BA, Wippelhauser (2016) stated that shortnose spawning below the Brunswick Dam (rm 4.8 and 5.2; rkm 7.7-8.4) occurs from April 7 - June 11.
+During spawning, bottom temperatures in the spawning area ranged from 8.8-16.4°C, and spawning adults spent an average of 4 days at the spawning site (range 0.1-7.8 days)(Wippelhauser et al. 2015).